rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 For Americans it means Nixon was worse than liberals believe, and that
  FDR was even worse than Nixon.
- It means our media is nothing but propaganda, and that our political parties are nothing but the coordinators of this propaganda, anything that keeps you from ever asking, *what is money?*
+ It means our media is pure propaganda, and that our political parties are nothing but the coordinators of this propaganda, anything that keeps you from ever asking, *what is money?*

 This is a lot to take in for the average person.
- You've been lied to about money, told that
+ You've been lied to about money, by people who aren't particularly competent, told that
- *money doesn't grow on trees* and yet to look the other way when money is created from nothing by the whims of parasitic sociopaths.
+ *money doesn't grow on trees* and then to look the other way when money is created from nothing by the whims of parasitic sociopaths that know not what they do.
+For any that understood this power and its